-The MetroHealth System will adhere to the Fair Labor Standards Act for unpaid Internships.
+The MetroHealth System will adhere to the Fair Labor Standards Act for unpaid Internships in accordance with MHS policy HR-50: Student and Educational Experiences.

 Clinical Nutrition Mission

 - To provide the highest in quality clinical nutrition services and the most effective evidence based practice across the continuum of care including the early identification, assessment, and treatment while ensuring customers are treated with respect and dignity. - To participate as a member of the health care team providing integrated and patient focused care that is timely, accessible, and specified to address each customer's needs. - To provide nutrition education programs to improve the health status of the community, employees, and patients. - To measure our success by evaluating clinical outcomes, customer satisfaction, and cost effectiveness of care. - To provide clinical support and expertise to Food Services and assist in providing the best possible patient food services experience meeting individualized patient needs. - To participate in the education of dietetic practitioners, food and nutrition services staff, students, and other health care providers.